SupraSummus/petriish/README.md

  * **alternative**

    Execute excatly one of many *sub-workflows*.
 To ensure deterministic behaviour one *sub-workflow* must suceed and all others must fail.
-If this is not the case while alternative fails.
+If this is not the case alternative fails.
 Alternative of length zero fails immediately.

  * **parallelization**